adamzap/reteach/docs/course_object_spec.rst

 section where the forum exists and in the forum's settings.
 The `id` property must be consistent throughout.

-This is an annotated list of properties.
-For a more raw view of this object's structure, see :ref:`raw_course_object_spec`.

 General Properties
 ------------------